-Impact Fees have been in effect in Bozeman since 1996. .
-They are used to fairly assign costs of services to those who require new public services and to limit unnecessary cost increases to existing citizens and property owners.
+Impact Fees are used to fairly assign costs of services to those who require new public services and to limit unnecessary cost increases to existing citizens and property owners.
+Impact Fees have been in effect in Bozeman since 1996.
 Impact Fees are a one-time fee used to increase the capacity of:

 - Transportation Systems